TomasGaj/Arduino_Nano_MPC3008_logger/README.md

 ## About the bug, why the code runs only on Arduino Nano

-It's due to its FTDI chip, the figures below are self-explanatory.
+It must be due to its FTDI chip, the figures below are self-explanatory.
-After uploading the code into UNO, you see missing data as in the figure below, after uploading into Nano, you'll see continuous data.
+After uploading the code into UNO, you'll see missing data as in the figure below, after uploading into Nano, you'll see continuous data.

 When I saw it for the first time I thought it was coming from some interruption